ctlong/EverPrayer/README.md

 # EverPrayer

 This project is an example bot for Messenger Platform built in Node.js.
-With this app, you can request prayers and it will return a random prayer to you out of [this list](http://www.prayingeachday.org/100Prayers.pdf).
+With this app, you can request prayers and it will output a random prayer.

 It contains the following functionality: